 ×

-20 Must-know Irregular Verbs in Spanish
+20 Most Common Irregular Verbs in Spanish

+There are lots of irregular verbs in Spanish, so it won’t take long until you run into them on your learning journey.
 Some of the most common verbs that you’ll use everyday—like ir (to go), estar (to be), ser (to be) and more—don’t follow the regular -ar, -er and -ir conjugation patterns.

+But the good news is Spanish irregular verbs aren’t as baffling as they first appear.
 In this post, you’ll learn 20 of the most common irregular verbs in Spanish, how many there are in total, how to conjugate them and more.

 Most Common Irregular Verbs in Spanish